GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: EXPERIMENTS

 \section{EXPERIMENTS}

 There are three key questions we address.
-First, in the absence of communication, does Strategy 1 perform better than baseline methods?
-That is, does our game-theoretic control strategy perform as well as or better than existing control strategies?
-Second, when we incorporate communication, how often do the conclusions of the LLMs match up with the true priorities?
-Finally, how do the different ways that communication can unfold compare to each other and to the non-communicative methods?
+First, without communication, does Strategy 1 outperform baseline methods?
+Second, how fast are the LLMs and, when we incorporate communication, how often do the conclusions of the LLMs match up with the true priorities?
+Finally, how do the different ways that communication can unfold compare to each other and the non-communicative methods?

-To answer the first question, we compared \textsc{GameChat} (no LLM) against MPC-CBF \cite{zeng2021safety}, which uses CBFs to guarantee safety, and SMG-CBF \cite{chandra2023deadlock}, which uses CBFs for both safety and liveness.
-For the second question, we compared against a system (\textsc{GameChat} Ground Truth) where agents are aware of the true priority of both agents and can immediately assign themselves the appropriate role.
-This represents the gold standard that we hope to achieve with \textsc{GameChat}.
-The third question is motivated by the fact that the time at which the LLM conversation begins (when the agents observe each other) and the time an SMG begins (when an imminent collision is detected) could be the same or quite different.
-So, we tested both the best-case scenario (\textsc{GameChat} Pre-SMG Comm., where agents find consensus before entering an SMG) and the worst-case scenario (\textsc{GameChat} SMG Comm., where agents observe each other and immediately find themselves in an SMG, and must communicate while executing Strategy 1 until consensus is reached).
+To address the first question, we compared \textsc{GameChat} (no LLM) with MPC-CBF \cite{zeng2021safety}, which uses CBFs to ensure safety, and SMG-CBF \cite{chandra2023deadlock}, which applies CBFs for both safety and liveness.
+For the second question, we evaluated against \textsc{GameChat} Ground Truth, where agents know each other’s true priority and instantly adopt the correct roles.
+This serves as the gold standard we aim to achieve.
+The third question considers timing differences between when LLM communication starts (on mutual observation) and when SMGs are triggered (on imminent collision).
+We tested both extremes: the best case (\textsc{GameChat} Pre-SMG Comm.; agents reach consensus before entering an SMG) and the worst case (\textsc{GameChat} SMG Comm.; agents enter an SMG upon observing each other and communicate while executing Strategy 1 until reaching consensus).

 We tracked several metrics.
 First, we counted the number of collisions and deadlocks.
 We next examined metrics involving priority: the percent of scenarios where the higher-priority agent got to $\mathcal{Q}$ first and the average time to goal for the higher priority agent.
 Finally, we tracked the makespan, defined as the total duration of the scenario (also the slower agent's time to goal) and metrics involving invasiveness: the slower agent's minimum velocity prior to reaching $\mathcal{Q}$ (higher is better since it indicates less significant slowdown) and the average deviation from the desired straight-line paths.